ElMelchizedek/vBlog/README.md

 Another exception would be the RDS instance, which must be set up by hand on AWS.

-If one wants to have a two-stage deployment process, with seperate development and production services on the cluster, I would recommend using the CDK to deploy the development service and then do the production mnanually: all the requirements for a manual deployment should come with the CDK's generated stack.
+If one wants to have a two-stage deployment process, with separate development and production services on the cluster, I would recommend using the CDK to deploy the development service and then do the production mnanually: all the requirements for a manual deployment should come with the CDK's generated stack.